GCC EU Summit

 Joint Statement from first GCC EU Summit

-The following is the full text of the Joint Statement issued by the Gulf Cooperation Council and the European Union following their first summit held in Brussels on October 16, 2024:
+The following is the full text of the Joint Statement issued by the Gulf Cooperation Council and the European Union after their first summit held in Brussels on October 16, 2024.

 1. We, the Heads of State and Government of the Member States of the European Union (EU) and the Gulf Cooperation Council (GCC) held our first Summit on 16 October 2024 in Brussels, Belgium, under the theme “Strategic Partnership for Peace and Prosperity” to celebrate the deepening partnership between the two blocs, co-chaired by H.E.
 Charles Michel, President of the European Council and H.H.
 Sheikh Tamim bin Hamad Al Thani, Amir of the State of Qatar as rotating President of the Gulf Cooperation Council, in the presence of H.E.
 Ursula von der Leyen, President of the European Commission, and, H.E.
 Jasem Al Budaiwi, Secretary General of the Gulf Cooperation Council and H.E.
 Josep Borrell Fontelles, High Representative of the EU for Foreign Affairs and Security Policy.